 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Casablanca Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 Had to ask someone where the children’s play area was, he looked at me like I was stupid – and asked “you want to play?” – Si

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Casablanca Mohammed V International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Casablanca Mohammed V International Airport.

 What to Expect

 Casablanca Airport (code: CMN) consists of two terminals (T1 and T2).
 While T1 recently underwent renovations, the airport in general is reported to be difficult to navigate, crowded, and disorganized, with mixed opinions about cleanliness.
 Some reviewers report that bathroom facilities are scarce and in poor, possibly unsanitary, condition.
 A lack of adequate signage makes getting around difficult, though much of the airport staff is reportedly trilingual, with an understanding of English, French and Arabic.
 WiFi is available, but power outlets are inconveniently located and only accept round-pin (European) plugs.
 Be prepared for long-lines and manual security checks.
 There are more than a dozen eateries and shopping places within the terminals, but prices for everything are considered exceptionally high, and all close by 10:00PM.
 Additional services and comforts—including showers—can be found through fee-based access to one of the airport’s first class lounges.
 See Airport Lounges in the airport guide below for locations and rates.